davidchuyaya/bud-paxos/README.md

 ### Installation
 Follow the installation guide [here](https://github.com/bloom-lang/bud/blob/master/docs/getstarted.md).
 That repository also contains docs on bud syntax, like this [useful cheatsheet](https://github.com/bloom-lang/bud/blob/master/docs/cheat.md).

+A good syntax highlighter for Dedalus code within the .\dedalus-paxos directory is the [Souffle extension](https://marketplace.visualstudio.com/items?itemName=W4RH4WK.souffle-syntax), which was designed for Datalog.

 ### Running Paxos or Compartmentalized Paxos
 The code should be run in this order: acceptors, proposers, then clients, each in a separate shell window.
 To change the number of acceptors, proposers, etc, modify the constants at the bottom of the `paxos_protocol.rb` file.
 Bloom modules that take in these numbers as parameters don't fare well with budplot; don't ask why.
 Therefore they're hardcoded.